 On Friday, 07 April 2017 from 1:00 p.m. to 2:00 p.m.
 (USA Mountain Time), we will be performing scheduled maintenance, which may cause temporary disruptions to our Web site, applications, HTTPS, and FTP.
 We apologize for any inconvenience this may cause you.
 Need to talk to us?
 You can always contact our friendly User Services Office at email@example.com or + 1 303.492.6199.

 These Level-3 Snow Water Equivalent (SWE) data sets contain SWE data and quality assurance flags mapped to Northern and Southern Hemisphere 25 km Equal-Area Scalable Earth Grids (EASE-Grids).
-Data are stored in Hierarchical Data Format - Earth Observing System (HDF-EOS) format, and are available from 19 June 2002 to the present via FTP.

 This document pertains to the following AMSR-E data sets:

 |Short Name||Long Name|